strimzi/strimzi.github.io/_posts/2023-08-13-kafka-node-pools-introduction.md

 ### Migrating existing clusters to Node Pools

-In Strimzi, it is also important for us to support our existing users and their clusters which already exist.
+In Strimzi, it is also paramount importance for us to support our existing users and their clusters which already exist.
 So you can also migrate existing Kafka clusters to use Node Pools.
-We will not go into a detail of this in this blog post series.
+We will not go into the detail of this in this blog post series.
 But the migration process is described in [our documentation](https://strimzi.io/docs/operators/0.36.1/full/deploying.html#proc-migrating-clusters-node-pools-str).

 ### What's next?